cnwanneka/password-generator/README.md

 The objective of this project is to create a password generating application.

 This is a simple command-line tool that helps one to generate a random password that is strong and secure.
-This password is based on the criteria that they have chosen.
+ThE password that one receives is based on the criteria that they have chosen.

 Pseudo coding was very useful in the planning of this project.